 Following the latest government advice we have made the difficult decision to close all of our visitor facilities until further notice.
 This includes our visitor centre, café, shop and all car parks, in order to prioritise the health and welfare of our staff, volunteers and visitors.

 These are difficult and unsettling times for all of us but we hope that nature can provide a welcome respite in whichever form and wherever you may encounter it.
-We want to do everything we can to help people and our local community safely experience nature at this time, which is why we are keeping our reserve trails and car park open.
-Therefore, we are also waiving our car parking charge so people can enjoy the forest at no cost.

 And the latest government information and advice on coronavirus can be found on the Department for Health and Social Care’s website.